 The narrow airway is caused by muscle spasms around the airway.
 There is also swelling and increased mucus in the airway.
 It is triggered by allergens, infections, cold air, or chemicals.
 The triggers vary from person to person.

 It is not clear what causes the tissue to overreact.
-It may be caused by a combination of factors including environment, genetics, and biology.
+It may be due to environment, genes, and biology.

-Family history of reactive airway disease or asthma
+A family history of reactive airway disease or asthma

 Fire fighters, police, and other emergency services workers

 Exposure to cigarette smoke

 The doctor will ask about symptoms and health history.
 A physical exam will be done.
 The doctor may ask about things that might have triggered symptoms.